luis-i-reyes-castro/setup_guides/2025_ubuntu_python.md

 Cursor is a AI IDE that can be installed as an AppImage.
 It provides a significant productivity boost over non-AI IDEs.

 ### Download and Install Cursor
-Download the Cursor AppImage to the `/Downloads` directory and move it to /opt.
+Download the Cursor AppImage to the `/Downloads` directory and move it to `/opt`.
 ```bash
 sudo mv ~/Downloads/Cursor-X.Y.Z-x86_64.AppImage /opt/cursor
 sudo chmod +x /opt/cursor
 ```
 Note: Use the same procedure to *update* cursor.
+The only difference is that in this case you will not only be moving the new AppImage to `/opt/cursor`, but also overwriting the old AppImage.

 ### Download a Cursor Icon
 Download a cursor icon as `cursor-icon.png` to the `/Downloads` directory, create a directory for the icon (to avoid overwriting the app), and move it.